Lotte players aim to perform well for the second consecutive year

 ◆ Takano: "I will continue to be active on the front lines"

-Among pitcher, there is Shuta Takano.
-In his third season last year, Takano made his presence felt as a long reliever early in the season, gradually rising through the ranks and eventually earning the 8th inning of winning games.
-He pitched 37 games and 53 2/3 innings, recording 5 wins, 3 losses, 15 hold, 61 strike out, and ERA of 1.84, making it a breakthrough year for him.
+Among pitcher, Shuta Takano is a prime example.
+In his third year last season, Takano made his presence felt as a long reliever early in the season, gradually rising through the ranks until he was eventually entrusted with pitching the 8th inning in winning games.
+He pitched 53 2/3 innings in 37 games, recording 5 wins, 3 losses, 15 hold, 61 strike out, and ERA of 1.84, making it a breakout year for him.

 Regarding last season, Takano reflected, "To be honest, I didn't think I would be able to do this much, so I was told to be a reliever but ended up as a relief pitcher, and with my character not being quite established, I sometimes wondered if I would end up just being a jack-of-all-trades again, but in the end I was entrusted with the role of setup man, and it was also a season in which my strengths became clear.
 In that sense, it was a very fulfilling season."